-Basketball goggles are big part of NBA history.
+Basketball goggles are a big part of NBA history.
 Unlike, for example, football or hockey, basketball is a sport in which severe injuries still occur less frequently.
-Eye injuries definitely fall into that category, and in the rich history of the NBA many players have resorted to the only possible solution to protect themselves from further injury – protective goggles.
+Eye injuries definitely fall into that category, and in the rich history of the NBA, many players have resorted to the only possible solution to protect themselves from further injury – protective goggles.
 Here is our Top 5 list of most famous NBA basketball players who wore basketball goggles:

 An exceptional power forward for all the teams he played for, Grant was best known for his durable consistency, blue-collared approach to each and every game and – basketball goggles.
 Best known as a starter for Chicago Bulls team, which won three NBA titles from 1991-1993, Grant often changed the color of his goggle rims to match his team’s colors.